The Nine Habits of Highly Engaged Managers The Nine Habits of Highly Engaged Managers, and a similar number of "watch outs"

 - When employees are not meeting expectations, these managers listen, and listen actively, to these employees and make suggestions from the vantage point of their professional capacity that will help them overcome their problems and difficulties.

 - They are not afraid to terminate non-performers when best efforts to coach or reassign do not pay off.
 In our surveys, we often see complaints from good performers that underperforming employees are tolerated, or even promoted and rewarded with raises, while they themselves are overworked or ignored.

-Look carefully at this list of behaviors - do you recognize yourself in any of them?
+Look carefully at this list of behaviors - If you are a people manager, do you recognize yourself in any of them?

 - They convince themselves that they are too busy or important to deal with the "people stuff" that is such a key part of management.

 - They believe that employee turnover is inevitable, that employees will always refuse to take their jobs seriously and that there is no reason to invest time or money in employees who are going to leave anyway.

 - They think that, if they compliment their employees or recognize their efforts, those employees will simply want more money.